jupyterlab/jupyter-ai/docs/source/users/index.md

 ### GPT4All usage (early-stage)

 Currently, we offer experimental support for GPT4All.
 To get started, first decide which models you will use.
-We currently offer three models from GPT4All:
+We currently offer the following models from GPT4All:

 | Model name                   | Model size | Model bin URL                                              |
 |---------------------------------|------------|------------------------------------------------------------|